-My research has been published in the IEEE Annals of the History of Computing, Enterprise and Society and The Appendix (details and links here).
-I have presented at the annual meetings of scholarly societies including the International Communication Association (which I also served as a graduate student representative of the Communication History Division), the Business History Conference, the Association of Internet Researchers, the Society for the History of Technology, and the Society for Social Studies of Science (4S).
+My research has been published in the IEEE Annals of the History of Computing, Enterprise and Society and The Appendix.
+I have presented at the annual meetings of scholarly societies including the International Communication Association, the Business History Conference, the Association of Internet Researchers, the Society for the History of Technology, and the Society for Social Studies of Science (4S).

 My training spans communication studies, media studies, and business.
 I hold a Ph.D. in Communication from Cornell University.
 I also hold an M.A. in Communication and an M.B.A., both from Saint Louis University, and a B.A. in Psychology from the University of Missouri-Columbia.
 During my doctoral program, I was honored with the Anson E. Rowe Advanced Graduate Student Award, bestowed by the Department of Communication at Cornell University in recognition of excellence in research, teaching, and service.

 During my doctoral studies, I was also an Exchange Scholar in the Comparative Media Studies/Writing Program at the Massachusetts Institute of Technology; a visiting student with the Social Media Collective and, subsequently, a PhD intern at Microsoft Research New England; and a Graduate Researcher with the Intel Science & Technology Center for Social Computing.
 I am also an alumna of the Oxford Internet Institute's Summer Doctoral Programme.